-RFA has a GIS staff with over 15 years of experience in constructing, mapping, and maintaining map layers specific to 911 needs.
+RFA has a GIS staff with over 30 years of combined experience in constructing, mapping, and maintaining map layers specific to 911 needs.
 Our mapping services are primarily focused on road centerlines and address structures, however, we offer general technical support specific to 911 for numerous counties around the state.
 General technical support may include:

 - Creating, printing, and providing guidance in the creation of maps